DaSenf/Developing-Data-Products/README.md

 # Developing-Data-Products

-Please find the Practical Machine Learning here.
+Please find the Practical Machine Learning Assignment here.
 There´s only one pdf, one Rmd and one html ;)